adityanjr/hacktoberfest-2020/README.md

 ### Clone the repository

 Now clone the forked repository to your machine.
-Go to your GitHub account, open the forked repository, click on the clone button and then click the *copy to clipboard* icon.
+Go to your GitHub account, open the forked repository, click on the clone button and then click the *copy to clipboard* icon :clipboard:.

 Open a terminal and run the following git command: